everfu/solitude.js.org/docs/guide/quick-start.md

 - When updating the theme, there may be configuration changes.
 Please pay attention to the update instructions, as you may need to manually modify `_config.solitude.yml`.
 - To check if the overridden configuration has taken effect, you can use `hexo generate --debug` to view the command line output.
 :::

----
-## Video Tutorial

-If you are unable to successfully configure using the documentation, there is a video tutorial available: [Solitude Theme Usage Tutorial](https://space.bilibili.com/1329819902/channel/seriesdetail?sid=3761808).

 ## Version Number Explanation